flamit/rPPG_CNN/README.md

 2. "skn" for selective kernel networks of depth 50.
 3. "attn" for a resnet50 with each 3x3 convolution replaced by an attention augmented convolution block.
 4. "diag" for a resnet50 with channel attention + attentionRNN.
+5. "gsop" for a resnet50 with Global Second Order Pooling (mode 2).

 # Training
 To train the CNN, there are 3 steps: